Anwar35s/CMPN202-Journal/week1.md

 Codename: noble
 ```

-*(Insert screenshot)*
+**Screenshot:**
 `![lsb release](lsb.png)`

 ---

 # ## 6.
 Week 1 Reflection

-During Week 1, I set up the complete virtualised environment required for the coursework.
-I created two Ubuntu virtual machines, configured both NAT and Host-Only networking, and selected Ubuntu Server 22.04 LTS as the most appropriate server distribution.
-I then collected baseline system specifications using standard Linux commands such as `uname`, `free`, `df -h`, `ip addr`, and `lsb_release`.

-This initial setup ensures a secure and realistic remote administration environment.
-It will support the later phases involving SSH security, firewalls, performance testing, automation scripts, and security auditing.
-The system is now ready to progress to Week 2.
+During Week 1, I created and configured a dual-VM environment for my Operating Systems coursework.
+The workstation VM (Ubuntu Desktop) is fully set up for remote administration, and the server VM environment has been planned for headless SSH-based access.
+I configured VirtualBox networking with both NAT and Host-Only adapters, allowing isolated communication between the two systems.

+I executed key Linux commands to gather baseline system information, including kernel version, memory usage, disk usage, network details, and distribution information.
+These outputs will be essential for future tasks such as system hardening, monitoring, performance testing, and automation scripting.

+With the environment established, I am now ready to progress to Week 2, which focuses on SSH configuration, security planning, and initial system hardening.

 ---

 **End of Week 1**